A Family’s Enduring Friendship with a Stranger

 The mood at the family dinner table that night was like a friend had died.
 “Santa” was a stranger.
 No one ever saw his “real” face.
 No one even knew his name.
 Yet, every Christmas Eve, “Santa” brought a “Gift” to the family that couldn’t fit into his large, white, cloth sack.
 Every Christmas Eve since something was missing.

 One Autumn day, my friend was walking through a restaurant, when he heard someone call out his name.
 He turned, but didn’t recognize anyone.
 “It’s me.
 Santa.”
 It was the first time that my friend saw “Santa’s” real face.
 They talked for a while, catching up on what happened since “Santa” left.
 Then my friend asked if “Santa” could come to his home for Christmas Eve.
 There was an awkward silence.
 My friend continued, “My wife’s mother had immensely enjoyed “Santa’s” visits.
 However, her health was failing after her 2nd heart valve replacement.
 This might be her last Christmas.
 “Santa” nodded that he would come.
 He would need the usual information about everyone there.

 My friend’s wife couldn’t contain herself.
 She was like a giddy school girl.
 Her mother shared her glee.
 They both got on the phone Her mother inviting her sons.
 His wife inviting neighbors from previous Christmas Eves.
 The list of “Naughty & Nice” would boggle Einstein’s mind.
-When the door bell rang on Christmas Eve, the house full of family & friends rushed to the front door.
+When the door bell rang that Christmas Eve, a house-full of family & friends rushed to the front door.